LukasFlorian/T1000/main.typ

 $<sigmoid-eqn>@dubeyActivationFunctionsDeep2022

 Additionally, later developed variants of the model utilize #acr("BN") layers in the prediction heads before passing on the input they get to the convolutional layers.
 The reasons for this will be explained based on the training results in @training-perf.

+*
+TODO: VGG + RESNET adaptations of:
+- prior boxes
+- test
+*
+// VGG: Later model configurations halve the number of output channels for the class prediction convolutions, effectively reducing the number of classes to 1, replace the softmax activation function with a sigmoid function and employ one #acr("BN") layer at the beginning of each prediction head.
+The reasons for this are explained in detail in @training-perf.

 == Experimental Design <exp-design>
 Outlines the systematic approach to comparing model variants and the evaluation framework.